telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/content-controls.md

 ### ComboBox and DropDownList

 The __ComboBox__ and __DropDownList__ provide the user with options to choose from.
-The only difference is that when using ComboBox you can add a value that is not in the data source.
+The only difference is that when using ComboBox you can add a value that is not defined in the list.
 * __Items:__ This property allows you to specify the predefined items.
 * __LastValue:__ This property returns the currently selected value as string.
 * __SelectedItem:__ This property holds the currently selected item object.